Phala-Network/phala-wiki-next/content/en-us/general/phala-wallet/polkadot-extension-guide.md

     parent: "phala-wallet"
 ---

+## Browser Extension: Polkadot{.js} Extension

+The browser extension Polkadot{.js} is a UI wallet that allows the usage of decentralized applications (daap) in the Polkadot ecosystem through your browser.
+In addition, it allows you to sign transactions (verifying your on-chain identity) with your accounts easily and is needed to use the Phala App.

-In this tutorial, we present how to use Polkadot{.js} Extension to create/import Khala account.
+In this tutorial, we present how to use Polkadot{.js} Extension to create/import your Khala account.
-Khala Network, as the parachain of Kusama, shares the accounts of Kusama Relay Chain.
+Khala Network, as the parachain of Kusama, shares the accounts of the Kusama Relay Chain.

 ## Install Polkadot{.js} Extension